maivanquanbk/az204/README.md

     - You can also view **Metrics** for your app.
 You can view CPU, memory, network, and file system usage, and set up alerts when a counter hits a particular threshold.

+5. Move an app to another App Service Plan
+    - We can move an app to another AppService Plan as long as that plan is in the same resource group and the same geographical region with the current plan.

+    > For more information, Azure deploys each App Service Plan to a deployment unit, called a **webspace**.
+Each region can have many webspaces, but your app can only move between plans that are created in the same webspace.
+All plans created with the same resource group and region combination are deployed into the same webspace.

+    > If you're moving an app from a higher-tiered plan to a lower-tiered plan, such as from D1 to F1, the app may lose certain capabilities in the target plan.
+For example, if your app uses TLS/SSL certificates.

 ### Implement Azure Function